 We are a small, independent social history museum for Swaffham and the surrounding villages.
 Annual exhibitions plus displays from the Stone Age to the modern.
 Home of the Symonds collection of figures based on characters from literature and history.
-Local heroes include Howard Carter the archaeologist, Admiral Sir Knyvet Wilson, Jem Mace, W E Johns and the Swaffham Pedlar.
+Local heroes include Howard Carter the archaeologist, Admiral of the Fleet Sir Knyvet Wilson VC, Jem Mace prize fighter, W E Johns author of the Biggles books and the Swaffham Pedlar.

 Children's activities throughout the museum.

 On an appointment basis, we offer personal and group research facilities in our Archive Room using maps, newspaper clippings and other documentation and artefacts.

 We love schools and and voluntary organisations!
 See our Outreach page for more on what we can bring to you.

 Unfortunately, we are only able to allow Assistance dogs into the museum; and food and drink is not to be consumed on the premises.